mongodb-partners/mongodb_atlas_as_aws_bedrock_knowledge_base/README.md

 ![alt text](image.png)

-* Next, look up the ports for your MongoDB Atlas cluster, by running the command below.
+* Next, look up the ports for your MongoDB Atlas cluster, by running the command below in an instance inside the VPC setup for the privatelink.

 ```
 nslookup -type=SRV _mongodb._tcp.XXXX-pl-0.XXXX.mongodb.net